oliverkocsis/huahua/notes.md

 - enable skipping steps for casually watching how a doodle is created
 - add inspiration reference for insta account / post
 - smooth the edges of the pebble and make them touch eachothet
+- seems like a good idea to first improve every prompt then submit the promtp